-Q: Our family keeps kosher, and we just found out that my child needs to be on Neocate and Duocal.
-I know some formulas aren’t kosher, can you tell me if your products are?
+Q: Our family keeps kosher, and we just found out that my child needs Neocate and Duocal.
+I know some formulas aren’t kosher, can you tell me if your products are, and which kosher certifications they have?

-A: Neocate Infant has been certified kosher pareve since 2013.
-Read more to learn about Neocate Infant DHA/ARA Kosher status.
-Neocate Junior, Unflavored has been certified Kosher Pareve since May 2018.
+A: Sure!
+Neocate Infant has been certified kosher pareve since 2013.
+Read more to about Neocate Infant Kosher status.
+Several flavors of Neocate Junior have been certified kosher pareve.
 Customers can contact Neocate Nutrition Services team to request a copy of the certificates.

 Nutricia has not sought official kosher certification for other Neocate products or Duocal at this time.
 However, the Kashrut Division of the London Beth Din (KLBD), an independent, leading authority on kosher food and Jewish Law, informally recognizes some of Nutricia’s other products as kosher-appropriate.
 That is not the same as kosher certification.
 All Neocate powdered products are made in our dedicated, 100% dairy protein-free facility.